nurettinsansli/README/README.md

 ## I'm Nurettin

-- A Full-Stack developer who likes to explore new technologies, problem-solving, build projects 👩‍💻
+- A Test developer who likes to explore new technologies, problem-solving, build projects 👩‍💻
-- I have a keen interest in web development.💬
+- I have a keen interest in test development.💬

 ## ⚡ Technologies: